astroconda/astroconda/source/installation.rst

 Installation
 ############

-Before you begin, the list below contains all known requirements and limitations of AstroConda:
+Before you begin, the list below contains known requirements and limitations of AstroConda:

+    - This documentation targets Anaconda3 (i.e. Python 3)
     - AstroConda supports Linux (glibc ≥ 2.12) and Mac OS X (≥ 10.7; 10.6 is NOT supported)
-    - AstroConda packages support Python versions 2.7 or 3.5 on 64-bit platforms.
-(If you don't know whether you have a 32-bit or 64-bit processor, assume you have 64-bit.)
+    - AstroConda contains packages for 64-bit [#archnote]_ Python 2.7 and 3.5.
     - Conda only supports BASH and ZSH environments.
 No other environments are supported.
 If you are a native CSH user, please execute ``bash -l`` prior to performing the procedures detailed in this guide.
-    - If :abbr:`IRAF (Image Reduction and Analysis Facility)` is required as part of your personal workflow it is *highly recommended* you install Anaconda for Python 2.7 (see :ref:`iraf_python3`).
-    - If you do not use :abbr:`IRAF (Image Reduction and Analysis Facility)`, choose the Anaconda installer with the Python version best suited for your scripting needs.
-    - This documentation specifically targets Anaconda3 (i.e. Python 3) installations, however, the commands in this guide should work interchangeably between Anaconda3 and Anaconda2.
+    - IRAF users: After configuring Anaconda for use with AstroConda, please refer to the :ref:`iraf_install` section of this guide.

 Obtain Anaconda
 ===============